Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Definition of the polynomial torsion

 \subsubsection{Assumption on $\SL$-representations}

-It is required for an $\SL$-representation $\rho$ of $\pi_1(M)$ to be a {\it ``generic''} representation, which essentially means that $\rho$ lies in {\it the geometric component} of {\it the character variety}.
+It is required for an $\SL$-representation $\rho$ of $\pi_1(M)$ to be a {\it ``generic''} representation, which essentially means that $\rho$ lies in {\it the geometric components} of {\it the character variety}.

 The character variety of $\pi_1(M)$ is the set of characters of $\SL$-representations.
 Here the character of an $\SL$-representation $\rho$ is a map $\pi_1(M) \to \CC$ given by the assignment $\gamma \mapsto \trace \rho(\gamma)$ for all $\gamma \in \pi_1(M)$, where $\trace$ denotes the usual trace of square matrices.
 This set has a structure of an affine algebraic variety (refer to \cite{CS:1983}) denoted by $X(M)$.
 For a complete hyperbolic manifold, the character variety $X(M)$ contains the distinguished components related to the complete hyperbolic structure.
 These components are defined by containing a lift of the holonomy representation $\pi_1(M) \to \PSL$ (\ie, the discrete and faithful representation) determined by the complete hyperbolic structure.
 We call these components the geometric components.

 Here $\bm{\lambda}$ is the multi--longitude corresponding to $\varphi$.
 The precise definition is given as follows.

 \begin{notation*} For each boundary component $T^2_\ell$ of $M$, we fix a generator $P_\ell^\rho$ of the homology group $H_0(T^2_\ell; \sllrho)$, \ie~a non--trivial vector $P_\ell^\rho \in \sll$ which satisfies $Ad_{\rho(g)}(P_\ell^\rho) = P_\ell^\rho$ for all $g \in \pi_1(T^2_\ell)$ (for more details, see~\cite[Section 3.3.1]{Porti:1997}). \end{notation*}